Nebwenenef: Life

 Before being appointed High Priest of Amun, Nebwenenef was High Priest of Hathor at Dendera and High Priest of Anhur at Thinis.
-After his appointment as High Priest of Amun in year 1 of Ramesses II, his son Sematawy became High Priest of Hathor.
+He was appointed High Priest of Amun in Year 1, III Akhet of Ramesses II, and subsequently his son Sematawy II became High Priest of Hathor.
 This post had apparently always been held by his family according to an inscription:

 Landing was made in the Thinite Province, and the (future) High Priest of Amun, Nebwenenef, justified was ushered in before His Majesty.
 Now he was (then) High Priest of Anhur, and High Priest of Hathor, Lady of Dendera, and Superintendent of Prophets of all Gods, to his south (as far) as Heriheramun, and to his North, (as far) as Thinis.
 Then said His Majesty to him:

 You are now High Priest of Amun!
 His treasury and his granary are under your seal.
 You are chief executive of his temple and every foundation of his is under your authority.
 The House of Hathor, Lady of Dendera (shall now be) under the authority of your son as regular(?) heir to the offices of your forefathers, the position (which) you have occupied hitherto.

 (I swear), as Re lives for me and loves me, and as my father Amun favors me, I set out for him the whole court, and the chief executive of the troops.
 There were repeated (before) him the prophets of the gods, and the notables of his House, who were in his presence.
 But he was not satisfied with any of them, until I mentioned your name to him.

 After the announcement King Ramesses II gave him two gold signet rings and an electrum staff of office.
 All at once Nebwenenef had been promoted to High priest of Amun, Superintendent of the double treasury of silver and gold (of Amun), superintendent of the granary, Chief of Works and Chief of all the craftsmen in Thebes.
 A royal envoy was dispatched to announce Nebwenenef's promotion throughout the land.